 The upcoming Star Wars: Legion miniatures game from Fantasy Flight Games appears to be generating a tremendous amount of buzz in the global wargaming community.
 And why wouldn’t it?
 Adapting the world’s biggest science fiction franchise to the tabletop wargaming environment seems like a slam dunk, particularly given the success of X-Wing Miniatures and other Star Wars based games.

-Today however we’re going to look back 25 years or so to when another gaming system, Star Wars Miniatures Battles from West End Games, also allowed wargamers to pit Rebel forces against the Galactic Empire in an epic struggle for tabletop domination.
+Today however we’re going to look back 25 years or so to when another gaming system, Star Wars Miniatures Battles (paid link) from West End Games, also allowed wargamers to pit Rebel forces against the Galactic Empire in an epic struggle for tabletop domination.

 Previously we showed you some of the various rulebooks and miniatures used in Star Wars Miniatures Battles.
 Now we’re going to go a step further and open a still shrink-wrapped Star Wars Miniatures Starter Set from 1995, as well as a pre-owned Stars Wars Miniatures Battles Vehicle Starter Set from 1996.